Privacy Policy

 (h) Doctors and other medical service providers

-Where there is not an adequacy decision by the European Commission in respect meaning your personal information are not deemed to be provided with an adequate level of protection for your personal information, we ensure that your personal information does receive an adequate level of protection by putting in place appropriate measures such as Standard Contractual Clauses or Binding Corporate Rules in order to safeguard that your personal information is treated by those third parties in a way that is consistent with and which respects the EU and Cyprus laws on data protection.
+Where there is not an adequacy decision by the European Commission regarding the secure transmission of personal data to a specific country outside the EU, which means that your personal information is not deemed to have an adequate level of protection in that country, we ensure that your personal information does receive an adequate level of protection by implementing appropriate measures, such as Standard Contractual Clauses or Binding Corporate Rules, in order to safeguard that your personal information is treated by the named third parties in a way that is consistent with and respectful of EU and Cyprus laws on data protection.

 DATA RETENTION